 - Postal AddressPostboks 78045020 Bergen

-Theogene Habumugisha is a PhD Research Fellow at the Centre for International Health (CIH), within the Department for Global Health and Primary Care.
-He is trained as Nutritionist, and holds bachelor degree in Human Nutrition and Dietetics from University of Rwanda, and master degree in Nutrition and Health from Wageningen University and Research, The Netherlands.
+Theogene Habumugisha is a PhD Research Fellow at the Centre for International Health (CIH), at the Department for Global Health and Primary Care.
+He is trained as Nutritionist and holds bachelor degree in Human Nutrition and Dietetics from University of Rwanda, and master degree in Nutrition and Health from Wageningen University and Research, The Netherlands.

 His previous work focused on Nutrition in Humanitarian Emergency Settings, while working on projects of Africa Humanitarian Action (AHA) and World Food Programme (WFP) implemented both locally in Rwanda and Internationally.